jacobxperez/rams/README.md

 # [Essentials](https://jacobxperez.github.io/essentials/)

-Essentials is a CSS reset that formats basic HTML elements into beautiful responsive websites.
+The Essentials is a Base CSS stylesheet that includes only the essentials for starting a websitee.

 ## Project Status